Exabyte-io/documentation/docs/data-in-objectstorage/actions/overview.md

 Performing these actions can be achieved from either the [actions toolbar](../../entities-general/ui/explorer.md#actions-toolbar) or [actions drop-down](../../entities-general/ui/explorer.md#actions-dropdown) menus.

-!!!note "Note: entity actions not applicable"
+!!!note "Note: entity actions are not applicable"
     The [general actions](../../entities-general/actions/overview.md) for entities are not applicable in the case of Files, except for the [Delete](../../entities-general/actions/delete.md) action.

 ## Copy Path